 Lei Ying received his B.E. degree from Tsinghua University, Beijing, China, and his M.S. and Ph.D. in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign.
-He currently is a Professor at the Electrical Engineering and Computer Science Department of the University of Michigan, Ann Arbor, and an Associate Editor of the IEEE Transactions on Information Theory and the Elsevier Performance Evaluation.
+He currently is a Professor at the Electrical Engineering and Computer Science Department of the University of Michigan, Ann Arbor, an Editor-at-Large for the IEEE/ACM Transactions on Networking, and an Associate Editor for the Elsevier Performance Evaluation.

 His research is broadly in the interplay of complex stochastic systems and big data, including reinforcement learning, large-scale communication/computing systems for big-data processing, private data marketplaces, and large-scale graph mining.
 He co-authored books Communication Networks: An Optimization, Control and Stochastic Networks Perspective (authors’ website), Cambridge University Press, 2014; and Diffusion Source Localization in Large Networks, Synthesis Lectures on Communication Networks, Morgan & Claypool Publishers, 2018.